Italian Navy: Coast Guard

-The Corps of the Port Captaincies – Coast Guard (Corpo delle Capitanerie di porto – Guardia costiera) is the coast guard of Italy and is part of the Italian Navy under the control of the Ministry of Infrastructures and Transports, the Ministry of the Environment, the Ministry of Agricultural, Food and Forestry Policies, as well as the Ministry of Defence.
+The Corps of the Port Captaincies – Coast Guard (Corpo delle Capitanerie di porto – Guardia costiera) is part of the coast guard forces of Italy and is part of the Italian Navy under the control of the Ministry of Infrastructures and Transports, the Ministry of the Environment, the Ministry of Agricultural, Food and Forestry Policies, as well as the Ministry of Defence.
 In Italy, it is commonly known as simply the Guardia costiera or Capitaneria di Porto.
 The Coast Guard has approximately 11,000 staff.

 Corps

 The Italian Navy is divided into six corps (by precedence):